ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 The LOCK_MGR_TYPE property, previously used for specifying the TABLE LOCK manager type, has been removed.
 In its place, a new TABLE LOCK mode called 'light mutex mode' has been introduced to enhance performance and address TABLE LOCK bottlenecks.

-##### Improvement Tablespace Manager Mutex Bottlenecks
+##### Improvement in Tablespace Manager Mutex Bottlenecks

-Improvement of the TABLESPACE MANAGER MUTEX by removing unnecessary LOCK.
+Altibase 7.3 features an improved TABLESPACE MANAGER MUTEX, achieved by eliminating unnecessary locks.

 ##### Improved Disk Temporary Table Performance

-Improved the performance of SQLs that use disk temporary tables, resulting in enhanced performance and reduced memory usage.
+Altibase 7.3 improves the performance of SQLs using disk temporary tables, resulting in reduced memory usage.

 ##### Enhanced Transaction Log Recording Performance

-Changed the log compression algorithm to the faster LZ4, improving transaction log recording performance.
+In Altibase 7.3, the log compression algorithm has been changed to the LZ4 for faster compression speed.

 ##### OLTP Scalability

-- Enhanced Transaction Performance on Linux x86-64 with 24+ CPU Cores
+- Enhanced transaction performance on Linux x86-64 with 24+ CPU cores
-- Improved Logging Structure for Memory Database Deletion (DELETE) Transactions
+- Improved logging structure for memory database deletion (DELETE) transactions
-- Enhanced In-Place MVCC Operation for Disk Database Alterations
+- Enhanced In-Place MVCC operation for disk database alterations
-- Elimination of Unnecessary Transaction Logging during INSERT/UPDATE Transactions
+- Elimination of unnecessary transaction logging during INSERT/UPDATE transactions
-- Improved Memory Allocation/Deallocation Bottlenecks during Transaction Log File Compression
+- Improved memory allocation/deallocation bottlenecks during transaction log file compression
-- Enhanced Commit and Garbage Collection Thread Bottlenecks
+- Enhanced commit and garbage collection thread bottlenecks
-- Improved Transaction Performance on Memory Databases
+- Improved transaction performance on memory databases
   - Eliminated bottlenecks in functions that trigger disk reads
   - Group Commit Log

 ##### Index Performance Improvement

-* Reduced the time and memory usage for POINTER BASE index creation during server startup.
+* Reduced time and memory usage for POINTER BASE index creation during server startup.
-* Reduced the time and memory usage for VALUE BASE index creation during server startup.
+* Reduced time and memory usage for VALUE BASE index creation during server startup.

 ##### Database Startup

-Improved the management of threads used for index building during server startup.
+Improved management of threads used for index building during server startup.

-##### Improve Transaction Performance for Volatile and Non-Volatile Memory Table
+##### Improvement in Transaction Performance for Volatile and Non-Volatile Memory Table

 Improved volatile/non-volatile memory table transaction performance by simplifying the memory table object identifier tracking steps.

 ##### DEQUEUE in Parallel

-eliminated bottlenecks that occur during parallel DEQUEUE operations.
+Eliminated bottlenecks that occur during parallel DEQUEUE operations.

 ##### Reduction in Prepare Time for CSE

 Common Subexpression Elimination(CSE) is an optimization feature that identifies and removes redundant conditional expressions in query conditions.
-Improved the CSE execution algorithm and enhance the performance of related queries.
+In Altibase 7.3, the CSE execution algorithm and performance of related queries have been improved.

 ##### Simple Query Optimization on Memory Partitioned Tables